Egypt's Mursi brings more Islamists into cabinet

-CAIRO Egyptian President Mohamed Mursi increased the influence of his Muslim Brotherhood over government in a cabinet reshuffle that replaced two ministers involved in crucial talks with the IMF over a $4.8 billion loan.
+CAIRO Egyptian President Mohamed Mursi increased the influence of his Muslim Brotherhood over government in a reshuffle that replaced two ministers involved in crucial talks with the International Monetary Fund over a $4.8 billion loan.

 The changes fell well short of the opposition's demand for a complete overhaul of Prime Minister Hisham Kandil's administration and the installation of a neutral cabinet to oversee parliamentary elections later this year.

-It looked unlikely to help build the political consensus the International Monetary Fund is seeking for reforms needed to secure a loan seen as vital to easing Egypt's deep economic crisis - an unaffordable budget deficit and a plunge in the value of its currency.
-The government is struggling to seal a deal that would require it to implement austerity measures.
+It looked unlikely to help build the political consensus the IMF is seeking for reforms needed to secure a loan seen as vital to easing Egypt's deep economic crisis.
+The government is struggling to seal a deal that will bring austerity measures.

 Kandil, a technocrat appointed premier last year, named nine new ministers.
 They included Amr Darrag, a senior official in the Brotherhood's Freedom and Justice Party, as planning minister.
 The outgoing minister, Ashraf al-Arabi, had played a central role in the IMF talks.

-Another Brotherhood member, Yehya Hamed, was named investment minister, and Ahmed el-Gezawi, an FJP member, took over agriculture, lifting the movement's share to around a third of the cabinet's 35 portfolios.
+Another Brotherhood member, Yehya Hamed, was named investment minister, lifting the group's representation to just under a third of the ministers in a cabinet of 35 portfolios.

 "The reshuffle is unlikely to signal any real shift in policy, particularly from an economic perspective," Said Hirsh, a London-based economist, said.